 - 4. Are there related offenses?

 1. What is “possession of destructive device materials”?

-A district attorney must prove the following to successfully convict a defendant under 18720 PC:
+A district attorney must prove the following to convict you under 18720 PC successfully:

-- the defendant possessed a substance or material, or a combination of substances and materials, and
+- you possessed a substance or material, or a combination of substances and materials, and

-- when the defendant possessed those items, he/she intended to make an explosive or a destructive device.1
+- when you possessed those items, you intended to make an explosive or a destructive device.1

-A person “possesses” a substance or material if he/she has control over it or the right to control it, either directly or through another party.
-The person does not need to personally hold or touch a substance to possess it.2
+You “possess” a substance or material if you have control over it or the right to control it directly or through another party.
+You do not need to hold or touch a substance to possess it personally.2

 For purposes of this statute, a “destructive device” means any of the following weapons: